Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 Beyond sparsity and efficiency, a crucial aspect to consider is the reliability of explanations.
 Reliability rests on stability, meaning that we expect similar explanations over instances of the same attack class.

-We saw that VoTE-XAI provides more stable feature attributions, whereas SHAP exhibits higher variability and, in some cases, fails to highlight security-critical features.
+We saw that VoTE-XAI provides more stable feature attributions, whereas SHAP exhibits lower stability and, in some cases, fails to highlight security-critical features (Section \ref{sub:stab}).

 Notably, even when VoTE-XAI computes a single (minimal) explanation, the high stability of explanations among attack classes (as seen in Section \ref{sub:stab}) provides some confidence that the security team can act on trustworthy information.
-This discrepancy raises some concerns about the reliability of SHAP in high-risk applications.

 Even with stable explanations, a further concern is correctness.
 In the 5G intrusion context, correctness refers to semantic validity: do the explanations align with known attack mechanics?
-As shown in the previous section, several features consistently highlighted by VoTE-XAI but largely ignored by SHAP correspond directly to detection indicators described in recent literature \cite{hirsi2025comprehensive}.
-For example, in SYN-based flooding and scanning, VoTE-XAI highlighted SYN–ACK handshake timing, an indicator recognized in detecting reconnaissance and handshake abuse.
-Instead, SHAP emphasizes variables with statistical correlation but weaker causal interpretability (e.g., generic byte counts).
+As shown in Section \ref{sub:divergence}, this is the case for multiple features deemed important by VoTE-XAI and overlooked by SHAP.

 Consequences of inaccurate explanations are missed opportunities to pinpoint the cause of an attack or a waste of resources looking for irrelevant mitigation actions.
+This paper identifies the potential for some such explanations when using SHAP.